Media manipulation is one of the most unfortunate aspects of the Israeli-Palestinian conflict.

 We’ve seen papers blur the distinction between journalism and advocacy, fact-checking failures become fatal, photographers and Palestinians twist reality in mutually beneficial relationships, semantics become politicized and news executives cover up news to protect access.
 We’ve even seen journalists abuse readers who dared to disagree.

 None of this is in the public’s interest.
-News services capable of skewing Mideast coverage are just as capable of botching other areas of coverage.
+News services capable of skewing Mideast coverage are just as capable of botching other areas of coverage too.

-- We expect journalists to maintain independence and objectivity.
+- We expect journalists to maintain professional independence and objectivity.

 - We expect news that is relevant, informative, proportionate, and engaging.